GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Related Work

+\paragraph{Evaluation Protocols in UPAM} UPAM evaluation is complicated by spatial and temporal dependence: standard CV often ignores these structures \cite{Valavi2019, Roberts2017, Racine2000}, inflating performance when train/test sets share site- or year-specific traits and causing failures in new environments \cite{Hobday2019,Young2022}.
+Annotation quality also varies: Dubus et al.\ \cite{dubus2024citizen} reannotated Elephant Island 2013 and found substantial expert–novice disagreement, consistent with known inconsistencies at this site \cite{Miller2021}, motivating its exclusion here.
+Schall et al.\ \cite{Schall2024} proposed a site-year blocked benchmark reporting TCR, NMR, CMR, and Overall Fitness, but macro-averaged metrics can mask poor performance on rare calls, omit AP/Precision/Recall/F1, and provide no fold-level stability.
+Although nested CV is used elsewhere for ensembling \cite{Roberts2017} or hyperparameter tuning \cite{Schratz2019}, these uses do not expose within-block variance—critical in UPAM, where heterogeneity and class imbalance make stability essential for deployment readiness and conservation estimates.

-GetNetUPAM extends blocked cross‑validation with an additional nested layer \emph{within} each site‑year block.
-The nested stage is used to \textbf{quantify model stability}, not inflate hold‑out performance, measuring variance across multiple tests on individual hold‑outs to create a stability profile that complements mean metrics.
-By combining macro/micro scores with AP, Recall, Precision, and F1, GetNetUPAM offers a reproducible and ecologically relevant assessment.
+\paragraph{Our Benchmark GetNetUPAM} We extend blocked CV with a nested layer \emph{within} each site-year block, using the nested stage to \textbf{quantify stability} rather than inflate hold-out scores.
+Multiple tests on individual hold-outs yield a stability profile complementing mean metrics.
+By combining macro/micro scores with AP, Recall, Precision, and F1, GetNetUPAM provides a reproducible, ecologically grounded evaluation reflecting deployment-like conditions.
+Given dataset scale where a 1\% false-positive rate yields thousands of spurious detections, rigorous stability assessment is essential for operational reliability for clear estimates \cite{Saito2015}.

-This stability‑aware evaluation strengthens architectural comparisons.
-It allows us to test our ARPA‑N extension to \cite{57} under deployment‑like conditions, ensuring gains are consistent across diverse site‑year scenarios rather than artifacts of a favorable split.
-Given dataset scale—where a 1\% false‑positive rate can produce thousands of spurious detections—such rigor is essential for reliable long‑term monitoring and for confirming that improvements over prior work are both genuine and operationally meaningful \cite{64}.
+\paragraph{Our Neural Architecture ARPA-N} CBAM’s \cite{woo2018cbam} spatial mapping suppresses non-informative spectrogram regions and improves robustness under heterogeneous noise, as shown in multi-resolution attention for environmental sound classification \cite{Zhang2022} and CBAM-augmented CNNs show stability down to $-$20\,dB SNR by avoiding global spectral shortcuts \cite{wang2024spectrum, geirhos2020shortcut}.
+These behaviors parallel long-window UPAM failure modes, where non-attention CNNs exploit global coloration rather than call structure.
+Placement studies show early/mid-layer attention generalizes best, while full-stack attention can overfit \cite{huai2025heart}.
+Motivated by these findings and the strong spatial-dropout effects in ARP-N, ARPA-N integrates adaptive resolution pooling with strategically placed CBAM spatial attention to suppress localized noise while preserving diagnostically relevant structure and efficiency, directly addressing shortcut learning and underpinning the cross-site stability and performance gains observed in our experiments.